umputun/tg-spam/site/docs/index.md

 # tg-spam

-TG-Spam is a self-hosted anti-spam bot designed for Telegram, offering a seamless and effective solution to keep unwanted spam at bay.
-Carefully engineered to minimize disruptions for legitimate users while being a formidable barrier against spam bots.
-TG-Spam utilizes advanced detection techniques to maintain a spam-free environment.
+TG-Spam is an effective, self-hosted anti-spam bot specifically crafted for Telegram groups.
+Setting it up is straightforward as a Docker container, needing just a Telegram token and a group name or ID for the user to get started.
+Once activated, TG-Spam oversees messages, leveraging an advanced spam detection methods to pinpoint and eliminate spam content.

 <div align="center">
   <img class="logo" src="logo.png" width="400px" alt="TG-Spam | Spam Hunter"/>